ralt/erinome/README.md

 - [x] Add the "you sent a message" messages when reading miaou messages in the content script
 - [x] Make it clear who sends a message to who (using me/sender classes)
-- Make it possible to sign and encrypt at the same time
-- Make it possible to decrypt and verify at the same time
 - [x] Handle errors correctly
 - Integrate with GMail
   - Find a way to mix miaou and gmail in popup